 Although this strategy is the simplest of the three, it still has some inherent dangers.
 Keeping precious metals in a retirement account, such as an individual retirement account, is another way to make indirect investments (IRA).

-Purchasing stock issued by gold mining companies is another investment option for those interested in precious metals.
+Purchasing stock issued by gold and silver mining companies is another investment option for those interested in precious metals.
 It is expected that this method, which entails investing indirectly, will offer a reduced level of risk compared to buying metals directly.

 Another Option For Investors is to Invest in Agreement Funds (ETF)